Addressing Today’s Top Brand Challenges With Sonic Identity

 Introduction

-It is no surprise that the marketing landscape has changed — we have moved from a communication-focused world to an experience-focused world.
-In this world, it is no longer sufficient to tell people what to think about your brand in 30-second ads, in magazines or on bill- boards and expect to connect emotion- ally with them.
+It’s no surprise that the marketing landscape has changed — we have moved from a communication-focused world to an experience-focused world.
+In this world, it is no longer sufficient to tell people what to think about your brand in 30-second ads, in magazines or on bill- boards and expect to connect emotionally with them.
 Today, people are most loyal when they have great experiences with the brand, often in digital and live environments.
 This has created more complexity for marketers who are now attempting to orchestrate consistent, yet relevant, brand experiences across a dizzying array of touchpoints.
-Plus, there is a lot of performance pressure on the overall effectiveness of efforts.
+Plus, there is a lot of performance pressure on the ROI on efforts.
 Meanwhile, target audiences are bombarded with more brand impressions than ever before.
 With so much that has dramatically changed for how audiences engage with brands, it is time for marketers to consider new approaches in the face of new challenges.

 This paper is about the strategic use of music and sound, also known as sonic identity, providing detail on why it is more important now than it has been in the past, what makes it so powerful and how it can be used to improve critical business and brand performance metrics.